-Studies have clearly shown that social media use has a myriad of negative health consequences in children, including a dramatic increase in their tendency towards depression and anxiety.
+Studies have clearly shown that social media use has many negative health consequences in children, including a dramatic increase in their tendency towards depression and anxiety.
 Since the inception of social media, trends in suicide have increased alarmingly in all pediatric age groups.
-Kids often use screens late at night, which disrupts sleep patterns, including falling asleep and staying asleep.
+Kids often use screens late at night, disrupting sleep patterns, including falling asleep and staying asleep.
 Physical inactivity due to screen use has increased the incidence of childhood obesity.
-Overuse of media has implications in childhood development as a whole.
+Overuse of media has implications for childhood development as a whole.

-I highly recommend watching the movie Social Dilemma, which does a good job expressing the dangers of social media on our children, ourselves, and our society.
-It also offers simple suggestions on managing technology to make it safer, most of which I found quite useful and practical.
+I highly recommend watching the movie Social Dilemma, which does a good job expressing the dangers of social media on our children, ourselves, and society.
+It also offers simple suggestions on managing technology to make it safer, most of which I found pretty helpful and practical.

 As a pediatrician and parent, I have developed valuable strategies for tackling the challenge of social media within the home.
 When discussing this topic with families, I recommend several tactics, depending on the kids’ age.

-I do not think media use is entirely bad, as it is certainly part of our world that we need to learn to live with.
-I would thoroughly vet what your children use to make sure there are educational value and no way to chat with anonymous users.
+I do not think media use is entirely wrong, as it is undoubtedly part of our world that we need to learn to live with.
+I would thoroughly vet what your children use to ensure educational value and no way to chat with anonymous users.
 I would also check to be sure there are no suggestions to click on and no targeted advertising.
-I would enforce screen limits and set your devices to turn off after a short period of time.
+I would enforce screen limits and set your devices to turn off after a short period.

 I certainly don’t have all the answers to what we should be doing to protect our children – and ourselves – from social media.
 It is evolving at a rapid rate, and there is zero regulation.
 This is an adult world in which kids are actively participating.
 It’s as if we have let them into a casino and said, “have fun!”.